anjanatiha/House-Prices-Advanced-Regression-Techniques/README.md

-Title: Regression Modeling for Housing Price Prediction based on Neumerical and Categorical Features
+Title: Regression Modeling for Housing Price Prediction based on Numerical and Categorical Features

 Project Description:
 - Regression model for predicting house price using numerical and categorical values.